M17-Project/Codec2-mod/README.md

 Large portions of the code, algorithms, constants, and overall design originate from Codec2 and remain recognizably derived from it.
 All original credit for the Codec2 design, algorithms, and implementation belongs to David Rowe and the Codec2 contributors.

-This repository exists to study, understand, and experimentally extend the Codec2 3200 bps mode.
+This repository exists to study, understand, optimize, and experimentally extend the Codec2 3200 bps mode.

 ## License